MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 ---
-title: Architect for regions and availability zones
+title: Design your solution to use availability zones and regions
 description: A guide for understanding when to deploy workloads across availability zones or regions.
 author: johndowns
 ms.author: jodowns